 July–August, 2009: Manufacture Super•Cor, Prepare Site

 Detailed design and manufacturing of Super•Cor components took place at Atlantic Civil Product’s facility.
 In preparing the site, the contractor encountered bedrock problems and the project fell slightly behind schedule.
 Wall design and commercials went well into July.
-The Vist-A-Wall MSE Structural Wall System components were ordered on July 24 for a mid-September delivery.
+The MSE Structural Wall System components were ordered on July 24 for a mid-September delivery.